Brandon Johnson scrambles to contain CPS school board turmoil, picks 6 new members

 He acknowledged that the appointees he announced Monday are still being vetted before they are officially sworn in later this month.

-The aldermen demanded hearings before the mayor appoints any new members.
+The aldermen demanded hearings before the mayor appoints any new members; a special hearing on the issue is slated for Wednesday.

 Some state lawmakers and organizations representing the city’s business community also condemned Johnson’s actions.
-And leaders of the city’s Latino community are hosting a press conference later Monday to voice their own concerns about the move and call for transparency in running the school district.
+And Illinois Latino Agenda, a statewide coalition of Latino leaders, hosted a press conference later Monday to voice their own concerns about the move and call for transparency in running the school district.

 A group of people stand up in a theater seating section holding up signs while others sit in the purple chairs around them.